 The Church has always venerated the divine Scriptures just as she venerates the body of the Lord, since, especially in the sacred liturgy, she unceasingly receives and offers to the faithful the bread of life from the table both of God's word and of Christ's body.
 She has always maintained them, and continues to do so, together with sacred tradition, as the supreme rule of faith, since, as inspired by God and committed once and for all to writing, they impart the word of God Himself without change, and make the voice of the Holy Spirit resound in the words of the prophets and Apostles.
 (Dei verbum)

 A good example of a ritual book is the Book of Kells, currently kept at the the Library of Trinity College in Dublin, our first point on Arnolfini Ley.
 This elaborately produced manuscript was produced with the purpose of it being displayed and worshiped.
 The book remained in Kells through Middle Ages, venerated as the gospel of St Colum Cille, a relic of the saint, brought to Kells together with another book (possibly Book of Durrow) (Library of Trinity College Dublin).
 The current binding of the Book of Kells exists as four volumes.
 The original, however, was one heavy and substantial object.
 Not unlike religious architecture, such book was not meant to be carried around.
 It was also not designed to be used for study or even reading.
-Like churches and cathedrals which housed such manuscripts, medieval altar Bibles were there to evoke awe and reverence, elated to an ineffable and noetic religious experience.
+Like churches and cathedrals, which housed such manuscripts, medieval altar Bibles were there to evoke awe and reverence, elated to an ineffable and noetic religious experience.
 They were mediators between the God and the man, in the same way that other icons, relicts, and the the church itself were.

 |The Book of Kells|

 It was Reformation that shook up the idea of book as a venerated gilded icon: a process that led Christianity from piety focused upon image to piety focused upon word (Kearney, p.
 25) As Erasmus said - scripture and not picture should be at the center of religious experience.
 Reformation, of course, overlapped with the invention of printing press and a remarkably rapid growth of available printed texts across Europe as well as the spread of literacy.
 While Kearney calls this period "the crisis of the book”, it was a period of crisis only in understanding of its the place in faith and liturgy.
-All agree, that reading is a transformative act, powerful enough to convert the reader to “true religion” (yet, the reader can be easily corrupted, of course).
+Reading is a transformative act, powerful enough to convert reader to “true religion” (the reader can be easily corrupted, of course).
 Seemingly, it was in this period that veneration of the ineffable content of the book overtook veneration of book as an icon.
 It is not a viewer in the presence of the scripture that benefits from the book, it is the reader.

 |At a Book (c.1882).
 Marie Bashkirtseff (Ukrainian, 1858-1884).
 Oil on canvas.
 Kharkiv Art Museum.|